Senior Scams: What to Watch Out for in 2026

 - Stay Informed: Keep yourself updated on common scams, especially those targeting seniors.

-- Double-Check Who You're Dealing With: Before sharing personal info or making a payment, make sure the person or website is legit.
+- Double-Check Who You're Dealing With: Before sharing personal information or making a payment, make sure the person or website is legit.
 Scammers love creating fake websites that look real—check the URL closely for sneaky differences.
 Your browser and security software can also flag suspicious sites, so take advantage of those features.

 - Be Skeptical of Urgency: Scammers often pressure victims to act quickly.
 Take a moment to pause and think.